Meet Our Team

 Alexandra Watson

-Piano, Acting and Voice
+Piano, Acting, and Voice

 Alexandra Watson is thrilled to bring her passion for performance and teaching to the AME community!
 A classically trained soprano, Alexandra has enchanted audiences across the country with her expressive voice and vibrant stage presence.
 Born in the Mountain West and now calling Atlanta home, she has appeared in a wide range of roles—from the charming princess Pamina in The Magic Flute to the beloved Liesl in The Sound of Music.